-17. Recognizes the success of the Agency's laboratory Networks, such as VETLAB, RALACA, AFoSaN and MBN, in prompting R&D activities on nuclear science and applications, disseminating the use of nuclear techniques for food and agriculture and facilitating the international cooperation in nuclear applications, including through south-south and triangular partnerships, and therefore requests the Secretariat to further increase the support to strengthen and expand these Networks enabling them to fully and effectively undertake technology transfer, capacity building in R&D activities and emergency response for the benefit of Member States;
+17. Recognizes the success of the Agency's laboratory Networks, such as VETLAB, ZODIAC, RALACA, AFoSaN and MBN, in prompting R&D activities on nuclear science and applications, disseminating the use of nuclear techniques for food and agriculture and facilitating international cooperation in nuclear applications, including through south-south and triangular partnerships, and therefore requests the Secretariat to further increase the support to strengthen and expand these networks enabling them to fully and effectively undertake technology transfer, capacity building in R&D activities and emergency response for the benefit of Member States;

-18. Requests the Secretariat to continue to provide to interested Member States, upon request, technical assistance regarding production and transport of medical isotopes and radiopharmaceuticals;
+18. Requests the Secretariat to continue to provide to interested Member States, upon request, technical assistance regarding production and transport of medical isotopes and radiopharmaceuticals, including capacity building for development, production and quality control;